EmceeCiao/PBX_Telly_System/README.md

 chat ...arbitrary text...
 ```

-Typically a conversation without errors would go like so, pickup -> dial # -> chat x times -> hangup and repeat!
+Typically a conversation without errors would go like so, pickup -> dial # -> dialed picks up -> chat x times -> hangup and repeat!

 Explaining each scenario would take up a lot of time and space, so I'll avoid doing that as playing around with the server and reading the code
 gives a clear idea of what can be done.